rsalesc/binaryheap-resizable/README.md

 ### Ok.
 Since it's a binary heap, how can I control the ordering criteria?

-The heap has a `predicate()` get/setter method.
-You can set the binary heap predicate by passing a function `fn(a, b)` as an argument, where `a` is the parent element and `b` is its child.
+The heap constructor has an argument called `predicate`.
+You can set the binary heap predicate by passing a function `fn(a, b)` as that argument, where `a` is the parent element and `b` is its child.
 By default `binaryheap-resizable` has a `predicate` set to a max-heap predicate.

 ```javascript
 var predicate = function(a, b){